 These are classes for all people who have no experience with Iyengar yoga.
 Here we learn a yogic approach to the body / mind with introduction to basic asanas (body positions) that are taught to develop strength, endurance and flexibility.
 Positions taught at this level are the necessary basis for all other levels.
 Students who have experience with other yoga styles are advised to start with these classes.
 The teacher can recommend another level if it is more appropriate.
 It is recommended that students stay at this level for at least 6 to 8 months to establish a solid base.

-This yoga level is designed and suitable for people who have been practicing Iyengar yoga method for at least 6 months.
+This yoga level is designed and suitable for people who have been practicing Iyengar yoga method for at least one year.
 In these classes we go deeper into the asanas and continue with a focus on the basic alignment in standing asanas, and also introduce a wider range of other asanas and basic breathing techniques – pranayama.
 Fundamental yoga poses are introduced systematically and safely so students can gradually develop mobility, strength and flexibility.
 Knowledge of entering Salamba Sarvangasana (Shoulderstand) is necessary as well as the ability to stay in that position for at least 3 minutes.
 Headstand, Sirsasana is introduced.
-It is recommended that students stay at this level for at least one to two years before advancing to the next level.
+It is recommended that students stay at this level for at least two to three years before advancing to the next level.

 Poses that calm the nervous system prevail during these classes.
 We stay in the asanas supported with the help of various props, which helps students to stay in the poses for a long time with a sense of comfort and without strain, stimulating rest and recovery so that at the end of the class they feel rejuvenated and calm.
 Restorative poses contribute to the calmness of the mind and open the body for pranayama.
 In order to attend the class it is recommended to have at least six months of experience in Iyengar yoga.
 Restorative yoga is an integral part of yoga practice.
 It is very important to give the psycho-physical body a chance to refresh and regenerate.
 Therefore, we regularly do restorative yoga as part of our monthly program.